derari/jidget/README.md

     * Load URLs, images
 	* Calculations, Format output
 	* Measure CPU usage (more will follow)
-	* Add your own beans with plug-ins
+	* Add your own beans via plug-ins
   * JavaFX nodes to show data
     * JavaFX 2 controls (not all yet, the rest will follow soon)
-    * Add your own components with plug-ins
+    * Add your own components via plug-ins
   * CSS to customize the looks
   * Properties to configure personal settings

 Getting started
 ---------------

-  * Download and extract to a folder of your choice
+  * [Download](http://turtlecat.de/jidget/jidget-snapshot.zip) and extract to a folder of your choice
-  * Run `start.bat`
+  * Just run the jar (e.g., `java -jar jidget-app-0.1-SNAPSHOT.jar`)
-    * If you are on Mac/Linux, you will figure it out ;-)
+    * Make sure you have the latest jdk (1.7_13)
   * Activate some Jidgets and drag them over the screen
   * I said it's just a prototype